 "It’s not the Team Solutions facilitators anymore who are presenting the data analysis to the whole staff.
 It is us doing it now."

 One of the key foci for the SSA work is enhancing the quality of teaching and learning in each learning area across the school.
-To support this goal, middle leaders co-designed a reflective a tool from a range of research and resources such as the BES series, Leading from the Middle, Pasifika Education Plan, Ka Hikitia, Success for All, Practising Teacher Criteria, and ERO national reports.
+To support this goal, middle leaders co-designed a reflective a tool from a range of research and resources such as the BES series, Leading from the Middle, Action Plan for Pacific Education, Ka Hikitia, Success for All, Practising Teacher Criteria, and ERO national reports.
 Middle leaders have taken this aspect of the SSA work on board and are now themselves leading the trial of the tool in a variety of settings to ensure its robustness and relevance for its intended purposes.